 because hard water and soap combine to form "soap scum" that can't be rinsed off, forming a 'bathtub ring' on all surfaces and dry's leaving unsightly spots on your dishes.

-When hard water is heated, the hardness minerals are re-crystallized to form hardness scale.
+When hard water is heated, the hardness minerals are re-crystallized to form a hardness scale.
 This scale can plug your hot water heater, causing premature failure, necessitating costly replacement.